Massanutten Hiking Trails: Massanutten Ridge & Kaylor’s Knob in McGaheysville, Virginia

 From here, re-trace your steps to the trailhead for a 5.5-mile hike.
 This hike with a 928 foot elevation gain took me nearly three hours to complete.

 These two hiking trails are the only ones on resort property.
 Both are moderate to strenuous, and decidedly not for all hikers.

 For an easy hike near Massanutten, I like Lake Shenandoah for a mostly flat 1.6-mile loop around the 36-acre lake.
 It’s a 20-minute drive from the resort.

-Massanutten Resort also organizes weekly guided hikes, including a Wildflower Walk ($5/person) and a Nature Sketching Walk ($10/person).
+Massanutten Resort also organizes weekly guided hikes, including an Arboretum Nature Walk ($5/person) and a Nature Sketching Walk ($10/person).

 * Resort hiking trails are closed during hunting season, from one hour before sunrise to one hour after sunset from Nov.
 1 through Jan.
 8, excluding Sundays.